 The Reality: This used to be true.
-In the 1980s, there were very few treatment options for people living with HIV (HIV+), and many HIV+ people died from AIDS.
+In the 1980s, there was still little known about how to treat people living with HIV (HIV+) or AIDS.
+Due to the lack of knowledge, absence of effective medications and fear, many people diagnosd with HIV and AIDS died.
 Thankfully, however, this is no longer the case.
 We now have more and better HIV drugs.
 If you stick to your treatment regimen and take good care of your body, you can live a long, full life with HIV.

 The Myth: "There is a cure for HIV/AIDS."

-The Reality: Unfortunately, there is no universal cure for HIV or AIDS right now.
-Recent improvements in HIV drugs have made it possible for many people living with HIV to live long, healthy, and full lives.
-In addition, there have been isolated cases in which someone previously infected with HIV no longer has detectable virus in their system that is able to replicate, or multiply and spread.
+The Reality: Unfortunately, there is no cure for HIV yet, though research is currently taking place globally to find one.
+The research is based on cases that provide hope and clues for a potential cure.
 The Berlin patient is one example – a man who was diagnosed with HIV in 1995, received an HIV-resistant donor's stem cells for his bone marrow transplant in 2007, and is now reported to be HIV-free.
-There is debate about whether the Berlin patient has actually been 'cured' of HIV – only time will tell.
-This case provides hope and clues for a potential cure.
-Scientists are working hard to find one, there is no universal cure yet.
+Scientists are working hard to find one, but there is no universal cure yet.